francesco-mannella/ActiveInferenceSensoryAttenuationIllusions/README.md

-# Active Inference - Sensory Attenuation Illusions
+# Active Inference - Sensory Attenuation and Illusions

 Implementation of the model described in :